jenkinsci/subversion-plugin/README.md

 ## Kerberos authentication

-To enable Kerberos authentication for an Apache Subversion server read [this](docs/kerberos-auth.md).
+To enable a master or agent for Kerberos authentication for an Apache Subversion server read [this](docs/kerberos-auth.md).

 # TroubleShooting